jszarin/fedorajz/README.md

 After setup, it is recommended you update this README to describe your custom image.

-This is silverblue-main with following:
+This is silverblue-main with following: (added packages)

 * Tailscale repo and tailscale
 * midnight-commander